 The path climbs steadily while it follows the hillside in a north-eastern direction into the gorge.
 There are already some spectacular views of the Yangtze River below.
 After two hours, you arrive at the Nuoyu Village.

 After lunch, we head out to face the “28 bends”, the steepest and toughest part of the trek.
 Once arrived at the top you are rewarded with spectacular view of the Tiger Leaping Gorge (Hutiao Xia) and the “5 Fingers” of the Jade Dragon Snow Mountain.
-From there the path is mostly flat or downhill along the hill for another 1 hours until we reach the Tea Horse Guesthouse, where we stay for the night.
-(Should you decide not to walk the entire Tiger Leaping Gorge, then you can hire a local taxi at Qiaotou and drive to the Tea Horse Guesthouse).
+From there the path is mostly flat or downhill along the hill for another 1 hours until you reach your guesthouse where you will stay for the night.

-Day 9: TIGER LEAPING GORGE HIKING – LIJIANG
+Day 9: FROM HIKING TIGER LEAPING GORGE YOU THEN TRAVEL TO LIJIANG